Open-EO/openeo.org/documentation/1.0/datacubes.md

 | 3 | `bands` | bands    | `blue`, `green`, `red`, `nir`                                               | 4 bands    | -                                   |
 | 4 | `t`     | temporal | `2020-10-01`, `2020-10-13`, `2020-10-25`                                    | 12 days    | Gregorian calendar / UTC            |

 Dimension labels are usually either numerical or text (also known as "strings"), which also includes textual representations of timestamps or vectors for example.
+Usually, vector labels (geometries) are encoded as [Well-known Text (WKT)](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) and temporal labels are encoded as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) compatible dates and/or times.

 Dimensions with a natural/inherent order are always sorted.
 These are usually all spatial and temporal dimensions.
-Dimensions without inherent order, `bands` in openEO for example, retain the order in which they have been defined in metadata or processes (e.g. through [`filter_bands`](https://processes.openeo.org/#filter_bands)), with new labels simply being appended to the existing labels.
+Dimensions without inherent order, in openEO `bands` for example, retain the order in which they have been defined in metadata or processes (e.g. through [`filter_bands`](https://processes.openeo.org/#filter_bands)), with new labels simply being appended to the existing labels.

 A vector dimension is not included in the example raster datacube above and it is not used in the following examples, but to show how a vector dimension with two polygons could look like: